Tips for a clean retainer.

 2. Denture Tablets (Occasionally)

-For an occasional soaking, it’s safe to use denture cleaner – but only when you’re in a pinch.
+For an occasional soaking, it’s safe to use denture cleaner—but only when you’re in a pinch.
 That’s because denture cleaner isn’t formulated for retainers and can turn the plastic yellow over time.

 3. Vinegar + Water Mix

 This is a good at-home method.
 Mix equal amounts of white distilled vinegar and warm tap water in a cup.
-Soak your retainer for 15 to 30 minutes, brush it, and rinse well.
+Soak your retainer for 15 to 30 minutes, brush it, and rinse thoroughly.
 Note that while vinegar has some germ-killing capabilities, it will not prevent white plaque buildup.

 4. Mouthwash Soak (Occasionally)

-Like using denture tablets, soaking your retainer in mouthwash isn’t a method you should rely on, but it can help freshen your retainer once in awhile.
+Like using denture tablets, soaking your retainer in mouthwash isn’t a method you should rely on, but it can help freshen your retainer once in a while.
+Just be sure to dilute it in equal parts water.

-Mouthwash contains alcohol which can be harmful to your retainer with regular soaking.
+Mouthwash contains alcohol, which can be harmful to your retainer with regular soaking.
 Also, a colored mouthwash may turn your retainer that color if soaked for too long.
 It takes a lot of brushing to make a green retainer clear again!

-5. Professional Retainer Cleaner
+6. Professional Retainer Cleaner Tablets